GoogleChromeLabs/shared-storage-demo/README.md

 Visit [https://shared-storage-demo.web.app](https://shared-storage-demo.web.app) to see the demo.

-## Enable the flag

-To run this demo, [follow the instructions](https://developer.chrome.com/docs/privacy-sandbox/shared-storage/#try-the-shared-storage-api) for enabling the Privacy Sandbox Ads APIs experiment flag at **chrome://flags/#privacy-sandbox-ads-apis**.

 ## Local development

 ### Setup HTTPS

 The ad rendered in a fenced frame must be served from an HTTPS origin.
-The ad rendered in a fenced frame must be served from an HTTPS origin, but the Firebase emulator [does not support HTTPS localhost](https://github.com/firebase/firebase-tools/issues/1908).
-Therefore, we will use `nginx` to setup a reverse proxy that takes the request at HTTPS 4337 port and proxies it to HTTP 8087.
+However the Firebase emulator [does not support HTTPS localhost](https://github.com/firebase/firebase-tools/issues/1908).
+Therefore, we will use `nginx` to setp up a reverse proxy.

+We need to setup nginx to respond to port 4337 that proxies content from port 3007

 #### Generate the certs with `mkcert`